yonatandiga12/RedAlertGraphs/README.md

 1. Run the function getPageContent() from main.
 2. Choose dates from the site
 3. If it asks for a date, write the last date from the dates chosen.
 It starts from the last date backwards.
+4. Upon finish, Open the csvFile and save a copy as csvUpdated.csv
 <br />

 ## How to view the graphs: